Shredmetal/llmtest/docs/api/custom-prompt-configuration.md

 1. Maintain Format Requirements:

-    - MUST enforce PASS/FAIL format
+    - MUST enforce PASS/FAIL format - Take a look at the default prompts for an example.
     - MUST include reason for FAIL
     - MUST prevent free-form responses